 Seven out of nine judges of the US Supreme Court ruled that not only was Dred a slave, but that as a slave, Dred had no right to bring suit in the federal courts on any matter.
 The court ruled that the Missouri Compromise of 1820, which prohibited slavery in northern territories, was unconstitutional.
 Although Dred lived in northern territories, he had never earned his freedom.

 The American public reacted very strongly to the ruling, fearing that this case would set precedent for all slaves, and that slavery would spread.
-The Republican Party, formed in 1854 to prohibit the spread of slavery.
+The Republican Party, formed in 1854 to prohibit the spread of slavery, opposed the decision.
 In 1860, in a republican victory, Abraham Lincoln was elected as President leading to the secession of South Carolina from the Union.
 The Dred Scott decision had moved the nation to the brink of the war.

 Source: History of Dred Scott